 Bishop Stephen Gardiner, 1555, quoted in A Machiavellian Treatise

 Chapter XXII is titled: Concerning the Secretaries of Princes.
 In Machiavelli’s day, secretaries were more powerful.
 Some were like today’s administrative assistants, while others, like Machiavelli, were diplomats.
 Some were even ministers of state.
-Today are your administrative professionals: the executive assistant, communications officer, CAO or city manager, and your department heads.
+Today they are your administrative professionals: the executive assistant, communications officer, CAO or city manager, and your department heads.

 “The choice of servants is very important to a prince… the first opinion which one forms of a prince, and of his wisdom, is by observing the men he has around him.
 If they are capable and loyal he will be considered wise, because he knows how to recognize their ability and to keep them faithful.
 But when they are lacking in those qualities, one forms a bad opinion of the prince, for his first error was in choosing them.”